algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- Product requirements in the form of user stories
 Technical requirements -->
-The product requirements are :
+The product requirements are:
 - The employees can be more informed about the company.
 - The management can be more efficient.
 - The employees can be more motivated.

-The technical requirements are :
+The technical requirements are:
 - The product must be easy to use.
 - The product must be easy to install.
 - The product must be easy to maintain.